 \subsubsection{Discretization of the progenitors}

-We use the public code \code{DICE} \citep{perret_dice_2016} to perform a lagrangian sampling of the particles composing each progenitor in order to obtain the selected density profiles for dark matter (eq. \ref{eq:NFW}) and stars (eq. \ref{eq:exponentialProfile}). \code{DICE} uses an N-try Markov Chain Monte Carlo method to extract the particles' position $\vec{x}_s$ from the profiles and integrates the Jeans equations to assign the velocity $\vec{v}_s$ for each particle $s$; this is done separately for the progenitors.
+We used the public code \code{DICE} \citep{perret_dice_2016} to perform a Lagrangian sampling of the particles composing each progenitor in order to obtain the selected density profiles for dark matter (Eq. \ref{eq:NFW}) and stars (Eq. \ref{eq:exponentialProfile}). \code{DICE} uses an N-try Markov chain Monte Carlo method to extract the particles' position, $\vec{x}_s$, from the profiles and integrates the Jeans equations to assign the velocity, $\vec{v}_s$, for each particle, $s$; this is done separately for the progenitors.

-To match the observed stellar mass of Tucana~II, we fix the sum of the stellar mass of the two progenitors to $M_{\star,tot} = 6000 \unit{M_\odot}$.
-To compare our results with star-by-star observations, we opted for a \textit{single-stellar} mass resolution, i.e., in all the simulations the mass resolution of the stellar component is $m_{\star} = 1 \unit{M_\odot}$.
-The number of dark matter particles is adjusted to have a mass resolution of $m_{\rm DM} = 100 \unit{M_\odot}$.
+To match the observed stellar mass of Tucana~II, we fixed the sum of the stellar mass of the two progenitors to $M_{\star, tot} = 6000 \unit{M_\odot}$.
+To compare our results with star-by-star observations, we opted for a single-stellar mass resolution; in all the simulations, the mass resolution of the stellar component is $m_{\star} = 1 \unit{M_\odot}$.
+The number of dark matter particles was adjusted to have a mass resolution of $m_{\rm DM} = 100 \unit{M_\odot}$.
 The dark matter to stellar mass resolution ratio adopted is consistent with the one used in \citet{Ricotti:2022} and satisfies the trade-off between computational cost and spurious numerical heating \citep[e.g.,][]{Ludlow:2023, DiCintio:2024}.
-The numerical heating mostly affects the size of the post-merger galaxy while is negligible for the stellar halo formation, as shown in App. \ref{sec:app:resolution_DM}.
+The numerical heating mostly affects the size of the post-merger galaxy, while it is negligible for the stellar halo formation, as is shown in Appendix \ref{sec:app:resolution_DM}.

 As an example of the procedure, in Fig. \ref{fig:progenitor_IC} we report the stellar density profile (left panel) and the stellar surface density map on the $XY$ plane (right panel) generated by \code{DICE} for a progenitor with $M_\star = 5.48 \times 10^3 \unit{M_\odot}$ and $R_{1/2} = 118\, \unit{pc}$.
-In the left panel, the solid red line shows the exponential profile fitted to the progenitor density profile.
+In the left panel, the solid red line shows the exponential profile fit to the progenitor density profile.
 Since \code{DICE} computes galaxies at Jeans' equilibrium, the initial progenitors are not at virial equilibrium and must evolve in isolation to virialize.
-We address this aspect in the next paragraph (Sec. \ref{sec:merger_setup}).
+We address this aspect in the next paragraph (Sect. \ref{sec:merger_setup}).